 In March 2015 Beccy was photographing Kyangwali, a large refugee camp in western Uganda close to the border with the Democratic Republic of Congo, when she suffered a severe asthma attack.
 The facilities at the camp, and the medical kit with which Beccy always travelled, were not sufficient to treat her; she was rushed back to the capital Kampala – some five hours drive away – but, tragically, did not make it.

 Beccy was passionate about using photography to raise awareness of marginalised people and enter unheard stories into public discourse.
 In the UK she photographed abandoned industrial-military spaces, documenting the effects on communities of declining British industry and manufacturing.
 In Uganda she fought to put stories of women and child refugees into newspapers; she documented the lives of Uganda’s LGBT community, hidden in safe-houses or defiant in public parades; she uncovered the little-known story of Uganda’s Olympic boxing hopefuls, aware that stories of hope and achievement are as much a part of Uganda as those of the refugee, health and political crises we mainly hear of in the Western press.
-You can see some of her work on her blog, or buy prints of her images or our 2018 wall calendar to support the work of the Trust.
+You can see some of her work on her blog, or buy prints of her images to support the work of the Trust.
 Read retrospectives on her work on Shutter Hub and at the UCA Rochester blog.
 Read trustee Adam Barnard’s piece on knowing and losing Beccy in The Times.